JakeyMarsh1/ledgerly/README.md

 - Categories are shared across all users; OUTGO requires a category, INCOME does not.
 - Weekly “available to spend” derives from current month context and recent transactions; advanced analytics deferred.
 - Authentication relies on Django’s built‑in auth; no social login in MVP.

 ---

+## Data Validation

+- All forms use Django’s built-in validation to enforce required fields, correct data types, and business rules.
+- Client-side validation provides instant feedback for missing or invalid entries before submission.
+- Server-side validation ensures that only valid, untampered data is saved, regardless of client behavior.
+- Custom form logic prevents assigning categories to incomes and blocks outgoings without a category.
+- Attempts to bypass validation (e.g., via browser dev tools) are caught and rejected by the backend.
+- All user input is sanitized and escaped before rendering to prevent XSS and injection attacks.
+- Numeric fields (amounts) are checked for valid ranges and stored as integers for accuracy.

+---